 - (10) Noise, dust, and transportation mitigation.
-In addition to the general landscape requirements and where a proposed use creates noise or dust emissions greater than surrounding uses, a landscaped buffer shall be required along the affected area accommodating such uses. - a.
+Sites with manufacturing uses requiring conditional uses permits. - (1) In addition to the general landscape requirements and where a proposed conditional use creates noise and/or dust emissions through its manufacturing or loading/transportation process greater than surrounding uses, a landscaped buffer shall be required along the affected area accommodating such uses. - a.
 Berming and trees.
 A landscaping buffer shall consist of a four-foot or taller earthen berm incorporated into a 20-foot wide landscape area/strip.
-The berm shall be planted with a minimum of three evergreen and three deciduous trees per 50 lineal feet and shall be sized at a minimum of six feet in height for evergreen trees and three-inch caliper for deciduous trees. - b.
-Berming and shrubs.
+The berm shall be planted with a minimum of three evergreen and three deciduous trees per 50 lineal feet and shall be sized at a minimum of six feet in height for evergreen trees and three-inch caliper for deciduous trees. - b.(2) Berming and shrubs.
 A mixture of shrubs shall also be planted on the berm with a minimum of 15 shrubs per 100 lineal feet of berm and have a minimum height of 36 inches at the time of installation.